-(1) Individuals who are married and intend to commence a joint case may do so by filing a joint petition and paying one filing fee.
+- (1) Individuals who are married and intend to commence a joint case may do so by filing a joint petition and paying one filing fee.
 Married debtors filing jointly must file joint schedules and a joint statement of financial affairs.
-If an item on a schedule or statement requires a different response from each debtor, the responses must be labeled to indicate whether the responses refer to the individual debtor or to such individual's spouse.
-Each asset and liability listed on the schedules or statements of married debtors filing jointly will be considered joint in nature unless otherwise indicated.

-(2) In all cases filed by an individual debtor and such individual's spouse under § 302 of the Code, the Court will presume joint administration of the case, and in an asset case, the consolidation of the assets and liabilities, unless and until a motion is made by a party in interest to terminate joint consolidation.
+If an item on a schedule or statement requires a different response from each debtor, the responses must be labeled to indicate which spouse is offering each response.
+Each asset and liability listed on the schedules or statements of married debtors filing jointly will be considered joint in nature unless otherwise indicated. - (2) In all cases filed by an individual debtor and such individual's spouse under § 302, the Court will presume joint administration of the case and, in an asset case, the consolidation of the assets and liabilities, unless and until a motion is made by a party in interest to terminate joint consolidation.